ZoomTen/gbnim-test/README.md

 <dt>src/runtime</dt>
 <dd><p>
-Used to implement headers, the Game Boy entry point, and some essential utilities.
+Used to implement headers and the Game Boy entry point.
 </p></dd>

-<dt>src/program</dt>
-<dd><p>
-The actual meat and potatoes. src/rom.nim calls into main.nim in this directory so we just pollute the stack instead of ending up with a dozen static RAM definitions.
-</p></dd>

-<dt>src/hardware</dt>
-<dd><p>
-Functions to mess about with the Game Boy's hardware, which is quite important to have any sort of input, graphics and sound.
-</p></dd>

 <dt>src/utils</dt>
 <dd><p>
 Various small utilities for messing about with memory and things like that.
+Also includes functions to mess about with the Game Boy's hardware, which is quite important to have any sort of input, graphics and sound.
 </p></dd>
 </dl>